therealOri/bix/README.md

 # bix
-A very simple and real disboard auto bumber without using discords api.
+A very simple, safe, and real disboard auto bumber without using discords api.
 Which means you can't get banned for abusing their api as it's not a selfbot.